Communication-Efficient Triangle Counting under Local Differential Privacy: Introduction

 \section{Introduction}

-Counting subgraphs (e.g., triangles, stars, cycles) is one of the most basic tasks for analyzing connection patterns in various graph data; e.g., social, communication, and collaboration networks.
+Counting subgraphs (e.g., triangles, stars, cycles) is one of the most basic tasks for analyzing connection patterns in various graph data, e.g., social, communication, and collaboration networks.
 For example, a triangle is given by a set of three nodes with three edges, whereas a $k$-star is given by a central node connected to $k$ other nodes.
-These subgraphs play a crucial role in calculating a \textit{clustering coefficient} ($=\frac{3 \times \text{\#triangles}}{\text{\#2-stars}}$), which measures the average probability that two friends of a user will also be a friend in a social graph \cite{Newman_PRL09} (see Figure~\ref{fig:triangles_stars}).
-Triangles and $k$-stars can also be used for constructing graph models \cite{Robins_SN07,Jorgensen_SIGMOD16}.
-However, graph data often involve sensitive data such as sensitive edges (friendships), which can be leaked from exact values of triangle and $k$-star counts \cite{Imola_USENIX21}.
+These subgraphs play a crucial role in calculating a \textit{clustering coefficient} ($=\frac{3 \times \text{\#triangles}}{\text{\#2-stars}}$) (see Figure~\ref{fig:triangles_stars}).
+The clustering coefficient measures the average probability that two friends of a user will also be a friend in a social graph \cite{Newman_PRL09}.
+Therefore, it is useful for measuring the effectiveness of friend suggestions.
+In addition, the clustering coefficient represents the degree to which users tend to cluster together.
+Thus, if it is large in some services/communities, we can effectively apply social recommendations \cite{Kolluri_CCS21} to the users.
+Triangles and $k$-stars are also useful for constructing graph models \cite{Robins_SN07,Jorgensen_SIGMOD16}; see also \cite{Tsourakakis_JGAA11} for other applications of triangle counting.
+However, graph data often involve sensitive data such as sensitive edges (friendships), and they can be leaked from exact numbers of triangles and $k$-stars \cite{Imola_USENIX21}.